The DevSecOps evolution — incorporating security into DevOps practices

-According to IDC estimates, the worldwide DevOps software market achieved a level of $2.9 billion in 2017 and is forecast to reach $6.6 billion in 2022.
-Driven by the need for faster innovation, a shift towards microservices architectures, and the evolution of automation and collaboration tooling, the DevOps juggernaut has dramatically changed how enterprise software is built.
-However, despite 75% of companies in a recent survey recognising the business value of DevOps, only about one in five considered their adoption level to be high, pointing to plenty of untapped potential for companies to reap the benefits.
-It also begs the question as to why more companies are not further advanced in their DevOps journeys.
+According to IDC estimates, the worldwide DevOps software market achieved a level of $8.5 billion in 2019, up from $2.9 billion in 2017.
+Driven by the need for faster innovation, a shift towards microservices architectures and the evolution of automation and collaboration tooling, the DevOps juggernaut has dramatically changed how enterprise software is built.
+However, despite more than 90% of companies in a recent survey stating that DevOps had a direct impact on business metrics, 85% of respondents have faced barriers in their DevOps implementation.

 DevOps is not easy.
 It’s more than a set of automation tools and agile processes; it’s a mindset and culture.
 And, for many traditional industries and organisations, change is a journey with plenty of roadblocks: Mentality and processes need to be shifted to inject DevOps earlier in the development process.
 When making the transition, one major roadblock involves shifting traditional security processes so that they become embedded in your DevOps activities.
 In an emerging movement towards DevSecOps, DevOps teams aim to incorporate security into their CI/CD (Continuous Integration / Continuous Delivery) pipelines, in a “shift left” paradigm, moving from a final blocking security review into a layered approach across the whole software development lifecycle (SDLC).

 Seven reasons to justify a DevSecOps journey

 In this post, we explore seven reasons why security needs to be embedded in DevOps practices.

 Lack of expertise is the number one security problem.
 It is a lot to ask software engineers to deliver the functional requirements as well as such underlying non-functional requirements as performance, scalability and security.
 However, leveraging DevSecOps practices throughout the software development life cycle makes your team security-aware from the first line of code and the first component of infrastructure.
 This really changes the mindset and helps to deliver better products and services.
 By integrating security into your engineering processes and establishing KPIs around this, you can set a path toward success.